Aron Eisenberg: Personal life and death

 Eisenberg died on September 21, 2019, at the age of 50.

 Tribute

 In the Star Trek: Discovery episode "Die Trying" that aired November 12, 2020, Eisenberg was honored by a flyby of an Eisenberg-class ship named the USS Nog with the registry number of NCC-325070.
+The ship was also offered as a prize for completing the winter 2021 event in the Star Trek Online video game, which Eisenberg had reprised his role of Nog in before his death.